Why Web Accessibility is Important When Building a Site

 Accessibility Benefits Users With and Without Disabilities

-Web accessibility helps users with disabilities, but it also improves the browsing experience for other users as well.
+Web accessibility helps users with disabilities.
+It also improves the browsing experience for everyone.

 - An easy login process for all users, making it simpler and faster to access the site.